RetroPie/RetroPie-Docs/docs/FinalBurn-Alpha.md

 /home/pi/RetroPie/roms/fba
 ```

-you can also place your roms in
+you can also place your ROMs in

 ```shell
 /home/pi/RetroPie/roms/neogeo